 If you’re ready to take on the challenge and haven’t yet stumbled on the Crucible Knight, he can be found within the Stormhill Evergaol.
 The closest Site of Grace to his location is Stormhill Shack, where you first find the Spirit Tuner NPC Roderika.

-How to Beat Crucible Knight in Elden Ring
+How to Beat the Elden Ring Crucible Knight

 The Crucible Knight is reminiscent of memorable duels from the Dark Souls trilogy, like Artorias and the Fume Knight.
 Wielding a large sword and giant shield, Crucible Knight is almost as tough as these big bads as well, but he does have weaknesses that can be easily exploited.